Minkowski Spacetime and QED from Ontology of Time: Summary and Conclusion

-Furthermore we gave arguments for the (apparent) dimensionality of spacetime and we have shown that Lorentz transformations are (in this framework) structure preserving (i.e. symplectic) transformations.
-3 central arguments were given in preparation of the derivation of Lorentz force and electrodynamics in form of MWEQs: The first argument is based on the difference between even and odd elements of the algebra, the second on the fact that the expectation values of cosymplices must vanish in symplectic dynamics (in order be structure preserving) and the last one on the transformation properties.
-The wave equations follow from MWEQs and the comparison of the Fourier transformed MWEQs with the structure of decoupling then let us identify momentum (energy) with space (time) derivatives and hence to the Dirac equation.
+We also claimed that these insights are arguments for the (apparent) dimensionality of spacetime.
+This might appear unacceptable to physicists who are committed to a realistic ontology.
+However, already the question {\it why} space-time {\it should} be 3+1 dimensional, implies the {\it possibility in principle} of a mechanism which could explain the dimensionality of space-time.
+If this question is accepted as legitimate, then it appears to the author that the only logically possible answer must be related to the structure of interaction as suggested by Einstein.
+We have given a mathematically simple and sound quasi-classical explanation.
+Our derivation of relativity does not require the principles of relativity, neither the constancy of the speed of light nor the principle that the laws of physics must be the same in all inertial frames.
+The presented approach allows to {\it derive} both principles from the conventional classical concept of canonical transformations.
+The latter is a result of the fact that Lorentz transformations are structure preserving (i.e. symplectic) transformations of the spinor part of the wavefunction.
+The former is a result of our derivation of Maxwell's equations.
+3 central arguments were given in preparation of the derivation of the Lorentz force and electrodynamics in form of MWEQs: The first argument is based on the difference between even and odd elements of the algebra, the second on the fact that the expectation values of cosymplices must vanish in symplectic dynamics for symmetry reasons and the last one on the transformation properties.
+The wave equations follow from MWEQs and the comparison of the Fourier transformed MWEQs with the structure of decoupling then lead us to the identification of momentum (energy) with space (time) derivatives and hence to the Dirac equation.

+It is often claimed that the way in which probabilities appear in quantum mechanics is special and unusual in some unspecified way.
+This alienation is often related to the ``complex probability amplitudes''.
+But if we reinterpret the formalism of quantum mechanics by its close relation to the matrix of second moments, then its form and postulates are quite familiar.

+We do not claim that our ``derivation'' is rigorous in a strict mathematical sense, nor that it is complete.
+And it can not be: our abstract ansatz may only include {\it abstract objects} and becomes a physical theory only with an appropriate interpretation.
+Interpretations can not be proven, they can only be adequate and consistent or not.